Commissioning Support Officer in Maidstone

 Please note - if you are interested, please apply soon as possible as the closing date for this advert may be earlier than stated should a number of suitably qualified candidates apply.

-Commissioning Support Officer employer: Kent County Council
+Commissioning Support Officer in Maidstone employer: Kent County Council

 Kent County Council is an exceptional employer, dedicated to fostering a supportive and inclusive work environment that prioritises the well-being of its employees.
 As a Commissioning Support Officer, you will benefit from flexible working arrangements, ongoing professional development opportunities, and the chance to make a meaningful impact on the lives of children and vulnerable adults in Kent.
 Join a collaborative team that values diversity and encourages innovative thinking, ensuring that your contributions lead to positive change within the community.